esnible/csv-nuds/README.md

 # csv-nuds

-_csv-nuds_ is a proof-of-concept for a workflow to convert from numismatic data in spreadsheets to [NUDS](https://nomisma.org/).
+_csv-nuds_ is a proof-of-concept for a workflow to convert from numismatic data in spreadsheets to [NUDS](http://www.greekcoinage.org/nuds.html), a specification from [Nomisma.org](http://nomisma.org/)

 Once the data is in NUDS format it can be loaded into [Numishare](https://github.com/ewg118/numishare) or other software that handles the NUDS format.